The Science Of Aging: Beer, Human Blood, & Biology

 Age itself is inevitable.
 Defects are written into our DNA before we’re born.
 There’s nothing wrong with turning to trustworthy topical treatments to address the outward effects of aging.
 But if we really want to figure out what’s going on, it helps to remember why we see those signs in the first place: our cells.

 Scientists now know that our cells need NAD.
 But they’ve also learned that NAD levels decline over time and under stress.
-So everyday things like eating, drinking, working, and thinking all deplete our body’s natural NAD resources.
+So everyday things like eating too much and drinking alcohol can deplete our body’s natural NAD resources.
 Basic cellular functions are left to fight over a dwindling supply of NAD that only gets smaller as we age.

 Lifespans have been on the rise for decades.
 So what are we supposed to do with all this extra time we’re accumulating?
 With NAD supplements in our arsenal, the real question is what are we going to do with all this newly restored health and vitality?
 The answer from our bodies is clear: Thrive.